 The ASX Corporate Governance Council sets out best practice recommendations including corporate governance practices and suggested disclosures.
 ASX Listing Rule 4.10.3 requires companies to disclose the extent to which they have complied with the ASX recommendations and to give reasons for not following them.

-The company’s latest Corporate Governance Statement can be accessed in the most recent annual report.
+The company’s latest Corporate Governance Statement can be accessed below.
 Unless otherwise indicated the best practice recommendations of the ASX Corporate Governance Council, including corporate governance practices and suggested disclosures, have been adopted by the company.
 The Board has adopted formal Charters and Policies as can be accessed in the links below.

 In accordance with the requirements of the Workplace Gender Equality Act 2012, Austin Engineering Ltd lodges annual compliance reports with the Workplace Gender Equality Agency (Agency).
 This reporting requirement commenced from the 2013 financial year.
 The reports cover the following entities: